EVENT

 Discover how inventor and industrialist George W. Soulé and other talented individuals contributed to the development of industry in Meridian and the Deep South.
 See examples of Soulé steam engines, patents and other products he designed and manufactured.
 Learn what natural resources from the Meridian area were used to build the great industrial cities of the northern United States.
 See examples steam engines that powered industry during this period and learn how steam power was important in building the nation.

 Who created the first ethnic hair product manufacturer in the world?
-Visit the museum and see early examples of these products.
+Visit the museum and see early examples of these African-American products.

-See the most complex machine ever designed and built in the late 1800s and find out the revolution it caused in publishing at the letterpress print shop.
+See the most complex machine ever designed and built in the late 1800s and find out the revolution it caused in publishing at the Gower letterpress print shop.

 Two examples of the world’s only manufactured and successfully marketed rotary steam engine are on display at the museum.